RobSero/Incling/README.md

 CREATE
 - POST: api/tiles/
 - Body Required - As a tile must have at least one task within it, an array of task ids must be provided.
-Minimum of one task id is required.
+Minimum of one valid task id is required.
 This will automatically assign the array of tasks to this tile.
 - Example body:
 - ```
 	{